gauravssnl/rserver/README.md

 # RServer

-A library/app for intercepting/sniffing TCP requests, modifying headers and responses.
+A asynchronous library/app for intercepting/sniffing TCP requests, modifying headers and responses.

 # Install
 To Install RServer, Please use the following command :